 D’Arcy joined AWES in September 2010 and brings additional government expertise as a Director in the Policy Evaluation and Collaboration branch, in the Ministry of Labour.
 D’Arcy has been working with Literacy and Essential Skills initiatives for over 25 years.

-For over 19 years Ms. Holroyd has worked in the industrial construction and maintenance industry.
+For over 19 years Ms. Bevan has worked in the industrial construction and maintenance industry.
 She holds a trade certificate with an Interprovincial Standards Red Seal endorsement in the Boilermaker trade, an Achievement in Business Competencies Program (Blue Seal) certificate and a Masters degree of Arts in Leadership through Royal Roads University.

-j’Amey Holroyd began her term as Chair of the Alberta Apprenticeship and Industry Training Board in May 2016.
+j’Amey Bevan began her term as Chair of the Alberta Apprenticeship and Industry Training Board in May 2016.
 She is an active member of the International Brotherhood of Boilermakers Local 146 and has served on multiple boards and committees to enhance and advocate for continuous learning, supportive work environments and trade mastery.

-Ms. Holroyd recognizes that apprenticeship is the foundation on which many careers and economic stability is built and therefore it is there that she has chosen to direct the bulk of her passion and dedication.
+Ms. Bevan recognizes that apprenticeship is the foundation on which many careers and economic stability is built and therefore it is there that she has chosen to direct the bulk of her passion and dedication.

 Marilynn has been involved with the food processing industry for many years.
 Her work career encompassed 34 years of working for the Alberta government in various roles in Alberta Agriculture and Rural Development and Alberta Employment and Immigration.
 During the years with the Alberta government, she developed many programs and services for food processors and was a strong advocate for business development and agri-food processing.
 Marilynn joined the Alberta Food Processors Association in March, 2014 as President of the association.
 She is very pleased to be back working with and supporting the food industry.
 She sees great potential for industry growth and is very passionate about finding creative solutions to barriers to industry growth.